chronon/CakePHP-YMLP-Plugin/README.markdown

 CakePHP [YMLP](http://www.ymlp.com/) Component
 ==============================================

+### NOTE: This project is deprecated and will most likely not be updated.
+It remains a working YMLP API solution for CakePHP 2.x apps, but will not be updated for CakePHP 3.x.

 [YMLP](http://www.ymlp.com/), or Your Mailing List Provider, is a email newsletter and marketing service with free and paid accounts, and a well written API.